 Delicious Variations You Should Not Miss

-- Veggie Version: Add capsicum, onions, and corn
+- Veggie Lovers Version: Add peppers, olives, mushrooms, and onions.

-- Spicy Style: Add chili flakes or jalapeños
+- Spicy Pepperoni Style: Add chili flakes with pepperoni slices.

 Try More Snack Recipes